 - Double vision in a single eye

 Approximately 50% of all congenital cataract cases may have a genetic cause.
-The most common causes of congenital cataracts are mutations in lens crystallins-associated genes (CRYAA, CRYAB, CRYBB1, CRYBB2, CRYBB3, CRYGC, CRYGD) which account for ~50% of all cases1, 2, 4.
-Further common causes of CC (15%) are mutations in genes encoding connexins (GJA3, GJA8) 4.
-An aqdditional 10% of hereditary cataracts have mutations in genes encoding transcription factors, and 10% in intermediate filaments (5%) or aquaporin (5%) 4.
+The most common causes of congenital cataracts are pathogenic variants in lens crystallins-associated genes (CRYAA, CRYAB, CRYBB1, CRYBB2, CRYBB3, CRYGC, CRYGD) which account for ~50% of all cases1, 2, 4.
+Further common causes of CC (15%) are pathogenic variants in genes encoding connexins (GJA3, GJA8) 4.
+An additional 10% of hereditary cataracts have pathogenic variants in genes encoding transcription factors, and 10% in intermediate filaments (5%) or aquaporin (5%) 4.

 Congenital cataracts can be isolated (70% of cases)3 or accompanied by other ophthalmological conditions, such as microphthalmia or aniridia.
 CC may also be a part of multisystem genetic disorders, such as Lowe oculocerebrorenal syndrome (OCRL), Nance–Horan syndrome (NHS), or neurofibromatosis type 2 (NF2).